trustdan/IBKR-API-Go-Python/README.md

 The pre-commit configuration is defined in `.pre-commit-config.yaml`.
 Key features:

 1. **File Endings**:
-   - Custom hook ensures all text files end with exactly one newline
+   - Custom hook ensures all text files end with exactly one newline and removes trailing whitespace
-   - Works in conjunction with the standard end-of-file-fixer
+   - Implemented using a Python script (`python/scripts/fix_file_endings.py`)
-   - Automatically fixes any incorrect file endings
+   - Automatically fixes file endings and trailing whitespace issues in a single pass
+   - Works across all platforms (Windows, macOS, Linux)

 2. **Code Quality**:
-   - Removes trailing whitespace (preserving Markdown line breaks)
    - Formats Python code using Black
    - Sorts imports using isort
    - Runs mypy type checking on core modules